SuyashLakhotia/UniversityNotes/CZ 4042 - Neural Networks/B - Neural Networks Basics.md

 ![Artificial Neuron](img/Artificial%20Neuron.png)

 An artificial neuron is the basic unit of neural networks.
-The total synaptic input ($u$) is given by the sum of the products of the inputs and their corresponding connecting weights minus the threshold (or bias) of the neuron.
+The total synaptic input ($u$) is given by the sum of the products of the inputs and their corresponding connecting weights minus the threshold (or plus the bias) of the neuron.

 $$
 u = \sum_{i = 1}^n x_i w_i - \theta = \boldsymbol{x}^T \boldsymbol{w} - \theta